The Prince of Peace — Isaiah 9:6

 4.2 — “El Gibbor” — Does It Mean “Mighty God”?

-• In Psalm 82:1, human judges are called elohim — and Yahushua himself quoted this verse in John 10:34–35, saying, “Is it not written in your law, ‘I said, you are gods’?”
+Here is the proof.
+In Ezekiel 31:11, the same word El is used for the king of Babylon, and translators render it “ruler.”
+In Ezekiel 32:21, the plural form is used for heathen kings, and translators render it “mighty warriors.”
+In Psalm 82:1, human judges are called elohim—and Yahushua himself quoted this verse in John 10:34–35, saying, “Is it not written in your law, ‘I said, you are gods’?”

-When the same word appears in Isaiah 9:6, translators call it “God.”
+So when the same word appears in Isaiah 9:6, translators call it “God.”
 When it appears for human rulers, they call it “mighty” or “ruler.”
 That is not translation.
 That is theology dressed up as translation.
-Robert Alter, one of the leading Hebrew scholars alive today, says a better rendering is “Mighty Hero” or “Divine Warrior.”
+Robert Alter, one of the leading Hebrew scholars alive today, says the prophet would be “violating all biblical usage” if he literally called a Davidic king “God.”
+A better rendering is “Mighty Hero” or “Divine Warrior.”

 4.3 — “Everlasting Father” — The Trinitarian Trap

 They have two options.
-Either the child is the Father (a heresy called Modalism that they reject), or the titles are not descriptions of the child.
+Either the child is the Father (which is a heresy called Modalism that they reject), or the titles are not descriptions of the child.
 The second option is exactly what the text says when read correctly: Yahuah, the Everlasting Father, is the one doing the naming.

 4.4 — The Child Is Most Likely Hezekiah